-The policy applies to all Benton County employees, volunteers, interns, clients, visitors and vendors on property owned or occupied by Benton County.
+The policy applies to all Benton County employees, volunteers, interns, clients, visitors, and vendors while on property owned or occupied by Benton County.

-Why are parks, natural areas, and the Fairgrounds included in the policy?
+Why are parks, natural areas, and the fairgrounds included in the policy?

-We already have invested significantly in our parks, natural areas and the Fairgrounds.
-By creating tobacco-free spaces, we will protect that investment and promote the health of our community, environment and the County's bottom line.
+We already have invested significantly in our parks, natural areas, and the fairgrounds.
+By updating the policy for smoke-, vape-, and tobacco-free spaces, we will protect that investment and promote the health of our community and environment.